chfanghr/calculator/README.md

 # Calculator
-This is a calculator which compiles a expression to vm bytecode and execute it. <br>
+This is a calculator which compiles a expression to vm bytecode then execute it. <br>
 Here is an example:
 ```cpp
 #include "compute/compute.h"